Hispanics and Latinos in California: History

-The Hispanic presence in California has existed since the earliest European exploration of the region, the first such explorer of the California coast being Iberian explorer João Rodrigues Cabrilho (Juan Rodriguez Cabrillo).
+The Hispanic presence in California has existed since the earliest European exploration of the region, the first such explorer of the California coast being Portuguese explorer João Rodrigues Cabrilho (Juan Rodriguez Cabrillo).
 Cabrillo was commissioned by the Viceroy of New Spain (Mexico) and in 1542 he sailed into what is now San Diego, California.
 He continued north as far as Pt.
 Reyes, California.

 Romualdo Pacheco, the only Hispanic Governor of California since the American Conquest of California.

 California became part of the Spanish trading route, but was not well explored due to its remoteness from Europe and challenging terrain.
 In the 1700s, it was claimed by Spain which divided California into two parts, Baja California and Alta California, as provinces of New Spain (Mexico).
 Baja or lower California consisted of the Baja Peninsula and terminated roughly at San Diego, California where Alta California started.
 After the establishment of Missions in Alta California after 1769, the Spanish treated Baja California and Alta California as a single administrative unit, part of the Viceroyalty of New Spain, with Monterey, California, as its capital.